Vladmun1337/Image-editor-in-C/README.md

-//Muntean Vlad-Andrei 315CA

 For this project, the photo editor uses grayscale (pgm) and colored (ppm) pixel map-type images.
 Every image is seen as a matrix of characters and is stored within a structure called "photo", along with the magic number ("type"), number of columns ("col"), number of lines ("lin"),